FWICSS/FWICSS/README.md

 ### Hi there 👋
-I represent myself as a Eagle 🦅 and I'm a studiant at University of west indies (Fouillole) and I am on an apprenticeship contract at Spoconline.
+I represent myself as a Lion 🦁️ and I'm a studiant at University of west indies (Fouillole) and I am on an apprenticeship contract at Spoconline.
 Web, mobile backend,C, I try to touch everything.
 I prefer the web for now.

 ### About me
-I am 22 years old...
-But I will be 23 in 351 days 🎉 Here is my homemade daytime ☀️ counter before next year ⏱ **137 day before 2023 ⏱**
+I am 23 years old...
+But I will be 24 in 365 days 🎉 Here is my homemade daytime ☀️ counter before next year ⏱ **150 day before 2024 ⏱**
 ### About my knowledge 👨‍🎓
 I create new project to learn more and more.
-My main [portfolio](https://dimitriaigle.fr) contain links to go on other github pages.
+My main [portfolio](https://dimitiriaigle.fr) contain links to go on other github pages.

 #### Languages
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)